NITCbase/nitcbase.github.io/docs/XfS Interface/Specification/dml.md

 ### SELECT * FROM TABLE
 #### Description
 This command creates a new target relation with the same attributes as that of source relation, and inserts into it all records from the source relation.

-                                OR

-Selects all records from the given table and inserts it into a newly target relation.
-For creating copy of a table.
 #### Syntax
 ```bash
 SELECT * FROM source_relation INTO target_relation